gitjps/Node-RED-Backend-and-Frontend/simple_forward_server/readme.md

 Test the forwarding server with [Postman](https://github.com/gitjps/Node-RED-Backend-and-Frontend/blob/master/simple_forward_server/NODE-RED-Cloudant-CRUD%20w-%20FS.postman_collection.json) and install the [Node-RED frontend](https://github.com/gitjps/Node-RED-Backend-and-Frontend/tree/master/node-red-frontend).

 # Remark
-If you are considering deploying this modified forwarding server as a Cloud Foudnry app on the IBM Cloud: I wasn't able to deploy the forwarding server as header parameters are not visible to CF apps there.
+If you are considering deploying this modified forwarding server as a Cloud Foudnry app on the IBM Cloud: I wasn't able to deploy the forwarding server there as header parameters are not visible to CF apps.